ekiefl/ekiefl.github.io/_posts/maple/2021-03-14-maple-classifier.md

 The results did not change significantly.
 Certainly not enough to have justified 75 minutes.
 It seems like the increase in accuracy was about 0.5-1.0%, bringing the total accuracy just above 85%.

 {:.notice}
-These plots were generated using 30 trees to cut down on run-time.
+These plots were generated using 30 trees to cut down on run-time, so the final model with 200 trees will produce a slightly higher score.

 #### --- Final model accuracy